-To post as a guest, your comment is unpublished.· 1 years agoSorry.
+- To post as a guest, your comment is unpublished.· 1 years agoSorry.
 EDIT: The first ROW is a column header.

-To post as a guest, your comment is unpublished.· 1 years agoHello, Thank you!
+- To post as a guest, your comment is unpublished.· 1 years agoHello, Thank you!
 The thought of VBA makes me sweat.
 I do have one problem with the results of this code though.
 The first column is a column header.
 The code treats this as a change.
 My first page only shows the column header, but he following pages are fine.
 FYI: This is for a monthly report and the number of rows for each criteria change monthly.
 Any Ideas?
 Thank you in advance.